davidkellis/arborist/README.md

   digit
     <- "0".."9"

-  // The `skip` rule is special, in that Syntactic rules (rules named with an uppercase first letter) will skip/ignore any number of
+  // The `skip` rule is special, in that Syntactic rules (rules named with an uppercase first letter) will implicitly apply the
+  // skip rule between terms, consuming any characters matched by the skip rule.
-  // matches of the `skip` rule occurring immediately prior to or immediately following any of the terms that make up the rule body.
+  // Matches of the `skip` rule occurring immediately prior to any of the terms that make up the rule body will consume input
+  // and ignore the match.
+  // For example, if the skip rule were defined as `skip <- (" " | "\n" | "\t")*`, then the following rule,
-  // In other words, the rule `Foo <- "bar" "baz"` would match on the string "  \n\tbar      \t\t\n\n    baz \t\n "", and the
+  // `Foo = "bar" "baz"`, would match on the string "  \n\tbar      \t\t\n\n    baz"", and the
-  // whitespace in between the terms would be ignored. skip
+  // whitespace in between the terms would be ignored.
+  //
+  // IMPORTANT NOTE: Due to its semantics, the skip rule should be defined as either optional or repeated 0+ times. skip
     <- "\u0000".." "
 }